matwilso/matwilso.github.io/_posts/robot-future.md

 Given that, if we assume that we are using videos instead of text, how much more computational and information processing do we expect to have to do? video requires much more bit processing, but also there is much redundancy in videos both spatially and temporally.
 You can see this by how much youtube can compress a video.
 So there are likely some tricks we can use to benefit from this.
 Maybe some scheme where we only encode differences from the expectation.
 And somehow benefit from this during training.
-I probably ought to do a back of the envelope calculation for how much more intensive video is at some point.
+At some point, I probably ought to do a back of the envelope calculation for how much more computationally intensive we should expect video to be.

 <div class="faq">Timing?
 Followup</div>
 Sure MBRL and models are likely to win out in the long run.
 But when is the long run?
 Does it matter?
 Like what if you are trying to get results today?